saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/basic-molecular-biology/index.md

 - **Foundation models** trained on massive chemical and biological datasets are emerging

 The field is moving from physics-based simulations (slow but interpretable) toward hybrid approaches that combine machine learning's speed with physics-based modeling's rigor.
 ## What's Next

 In this series, we'll build up the technical foundations to understand and implement modern AI methods for drug discovery:

 - **Blog 2**: We'll explore how to represent molecules and proteins for machine learning—from simple text strings to sophisticated graph structures
+- **Blog 3**: We'll examine AlphaFold and the protein structure prediction revolution—how transformers and attention mechanisms solved a 50-year-old problem and why accurate structures are essential for drug design
-- **Blog 3**: We'll dive deep into graph neural networks and how they learn from molecular structures to predict properties
+- **Blog 4**: We'll dive deep into graph neural networks and how they learn from molecular structures to predict properties
-- **Blog 4**: We'll examine generative models that can create entirely new molecules, including transformers and reinforcement learning approaches
+- **Blog 5**: We'll examine generative models that can create entirely new molecules, including transformers and reinforcement learning approaches
-- **Blog 5**: We'll explore the cutting edge—diffusion models that generate 3D molecular structures optimized for binding to specific proteins
+- **Blog 6**: We'll explore the cutting edge—diffusion models that generate 3D molecular structures optimized for binding to specific proteins

 Each post will balance theory with practical implementation details, helping you build an intuition for both the biological problems and the computational solutions.

 The intersection of AI and drug discovery is one of the most exciting frontiers in both fields.
 By understanding the biological foundations covered here, we'll be well-equipped to appreciate how modern machine learning methods are accelerating the search for new medicines.

+## Image Credits

+All images in this post are copied from the course General, Organic, and Biochemistry with Problems, Case Studies, and Activities by LibreTexts licensed under CC BY 4.0. [^6]

 ## References